Birmingham’s inequality

 The Socio-Economic Duty in Birmingham

-The Socio-economic Duty (SED) requires public bodies to adopt transparent and effective measures to address the inequalities that result from differences in occupation, education, place of residence, or social class.
+The socio-economic duty (SED) requires public bodies to adopt transparent and effective measures to address the inequalities that result from differences in occupation, education, place of residence, or social class.
 Progress has already been made in parts of the UK.
-In April 2018 the Scottish Parliament enacted the Fairer Scotland Duty, which is the name given to the Socio-economic duty in Scotland.
-Wales in 2021 as well.
-A number of local councils in the UK have adopted some of the key policies of the Socio-economic duty.
+In April 2018 the Scottish Parliament enacted the Fairer Scotland Duty, which is the name given to the socio-economic duty in Scotland, followed by Wales in 2021.
+A number of local councils in the UK have adopted some of the key policies of the socio-economic duty.

-We will be working with Birmingham City Council to support them to implement the Socio-economic duty reflecting on best practices as highlighted in Just Fair’s briefing “Tackling Socio-Economic Inequalities Locally” – focusing especially on working with people with lived experience of the sharp end of inequality.
+We’re working with Birmingham City Council to support them to implement the socio-economic duty, reflecting on best practices as highlighted in Just Fair’s briefing “Tackling Socio-Economic Inequalities Locally” – focusing especially on working with people with lived experience of the sharp end of inequality.
 Alongside this, we have convened an advisory panel made up of experts from the statutory and voluntary sectors with and without lived experiences of the sharp end of socio-economic inequalities.
-This panel will also help to inform our work with other local authorities outside of Birmingham, alongside research on its implementation.
+This panel will help to inform our work with other local authorities outside of Birmingham, alongside research on its implementation.

 This project is funded by Barrow Cadbury Trust under their Economic Justice stream.